zemlyansky/svg-pie/README.md

 </table>

 ###Style
-By default a chart, inner content and a tooltip have no styling.
+By default a chart, its inner content and a tooltip have no styling.
-To style the tooltip use CSS and `.tooltip`, `.tooltip-label` and `.tooltip-value` selectors.
+To style the tooltip use CSS and `.tooltip`, `.tooltip-label`, `.tooltip-value` selectors.
 For example:
 ```CSS
 .tooltip {